phptuts/starterkitforsymfony/README.md

 * Error handling with custom number for the api and desktop
 * s3 File Upload Service
 * Redis Caching
-* User Voter For more custom authorizatio
+* User Voter For more custom authorization

 ## Setup Guide